Olympus E-M10 vs E-M10 II

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M10 II provides a faster frame rate than the E-M10.
 It can shoot movie footage at 1080/60p, while the E-M10 is limited to 1080/30p.

-Both the E-M10 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
+Both the E-M10 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The E-M10 was replaced by the Olympus E-M10 II, while the E-M10 II was followed by the Olympus E-M10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M10 and the Olympus E-M10 II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M10: